Skip to main content

 Align with business strategy

 Align compensation strategies with overall business goals.
-For instance, if a goal is to encourage innovation, consider including more performance-based bonuses and stock options to encourage and reward innovative behaviors.
+For instance, if a goal is to encourage innovation, consider including more performance-based bonuses and stock options as part of your benefits planning to encourage and reward innovative behaviors.

 Align with the market